diegotorres1/DSCubed/README.md

 took hours.

 ## Object recognition
+The object recongition uses Haar Cascade Models, for both stoplights and stopsigns.
+Uses detectMultiscale function to find features from the models.

 ## Raspberry Pi TCP Server

 The TCP server is loaded onto a Raspberry to communicate to the control center(PC) to the RC Vehicle.
 The server will stream visual data to the computer, the computer will then send control signals back to the vehicle.
+The control signals are sent over bluetooth communication that is built into the Raspberry Pi 3 B.